-The number of booking inquiries that you receive for your Airbnb listing depends heavily on the number of users that find your listing in the Airbnb search results.
+Your booking inquiries correlates to the number of users that find your listing in the Airbnb search results.

 To understand how you can achieve this, you need to understand how Airbnb determines these search results.
 Airbnb aims to show users the listings that they are most likely to book, as that’s how they make money.
 In addition, they promote hosts who take good care of their guests.
 Let’s look at this in more detail.

-Airbnb uses a search algorithm that calculates a unique ranking for each search that is performed on Airbnb.
+Airbnb uses a search algorithm that calculates a unique ranking for each search performed on Airbnb.
 They take many factors into account.
 Some of these are based on the guests’ personal preferences.

 Others are based on your listing and your behavior as a host and these are 100% within your control.

 There are over a million listings worldwide.
 You can't just plop your listing on there and hope something will happen.

 You can, however, be both strategic and creative and think like a business person when it comes to your listing.

 The trick is to use Airbnb SEO to optimize your listing and get more views and bookings.